Hitachi-Data-Systems/librsyncWrapper/README.md

 from Java.
 It is a simple command line program that demonstrates the functionality provided by this repository.
 See java/com/hds/aw/commons/librsync/LibrsyncWrapperTest.java for more information.

+Also, the make file (described below under Building) runs LibrsyncWrapperTest, using sample data files in the data directory.

 ## Using the LibrsyncWrapper
 ### Prerequisites
 This repository is built on top of the librsync library.
 In order to build the code provided in this repository